-Seahawks Wilson and Waldron appear to be on same wavelength
+Seahawks Russell Wilson and Shane Waldron appear to be on same wavelength

 “Honestly, we trained every day,’’ Wilson said.
 “Every morning, we started at 5 and we were done at 2 in the afternoon.
 Coach Bible loves ball.
 He loves coaching.
 He’s one of the best teachers I’ve ever been around, a tremendous quarterbacks coach.”

-Wilson said he departed his offseason training session in a stellar state of mind that has continued through the first weeks of Seahawks’ camp.
+Wilson said he departed his offseason training session in a stellar state of mind that has continued through the first weeks of the Seahawks’ camp.

 “I feel great mentally, physically, spiritually, everything else,’’ he said.
 “I feel like, you know, ready to win.
 That’s my job.”